Chapter 5 - LOT

 “The Golden Flame Clan still exists, somewhere.
 I think way to the south.
 I know they’re currently at war with the Magma Clan, or something like that.
 That’s what the merchants say, anyway.
 As for your sword: I found it in a cave in a box, abandoned.
 And no, I’m not a member of the Golden Flame Clan.”
 Jack shook his head as he finished speaking.

-The red haired man took what Jack in calmly, a troubled look appearing on his face.
+The red haired man took in what Jack said calmly, a troubled look appearing on his face.
 He sat like that for several moments before sighing, the red mane of hair on his head shaking.

 “Aiee, truly the clan must have fallen a great deal for even my inheritance to have been lost…”